402 Reduction Attorneys in Utah

 Utah law provides a way to reduce your criminal history under Utah Code Section 76-3-402 (402 Reduction).
 The purpose of the law is to allow people who have made mistakes to reduce the stigma and burden associated with having a criminal history by lowering or reducing their criminal history.

-At Lokken & Associates, P.C., we have helped many Utahns successfully lower their criminal record to enjoy the freedoms that come with a reduction.
+At Lokken & Putnam, P.C., we have helped many Utah citizens successfully lower their criminal record to enjoy the freedoms that come with a reduction.
 We believe that everyone deserves the chance to move on from the past.